pengyonghui/invRCA/README.md

 # invRCA
-A python package to process NMR lab data measured using 2-MHz Rock Core Analyzer
+A python package for analyzing NMR laboratory data measured from the Magritek 2MHz Rock Core Analyzer.
+It allows users to import the raw data, and to view and save the outputs after data inversion

-- how to use
+**How to use**

-1. Run through the main entrance file - invRCA.py to see results of data in the example-data file (change the directory accordingly)
+1. Run through the main entrance file - MainGui.py
-2. or Run invRCA.ipyb in Jupyter for interactive plots using the data from the example-data file.
+2. or Run invRCA.ipyb in Jupyter for interactive plots using the data from the example-data file (remember to change the directory accordingly).